LacunaOmnibus/MontyLacuna/README.md

 test account on PT.
 I have no reason to believe that these untested methods don't work, they just haven't actually been confirmed to work.
  - energyreserve
+ - entertainment
+   - I started on this, but it requires a captcha which I haven't worked on yet.
+I'm going to switch gears to work on that captcha then come back to this.

 ## Incomplete/Not Started
 - Payments